Determinate (song): Other versions

 There is a demo version of the song performed by Ebony Burks, one of the songwriters.
 The demo version contains differences to Mendler's version, among them the lyrics, which has the different verses and part of the chorus changed, the instrumental has another order and does not have the rap part.
 This version was leaked on the internet in 2011.

 There are also other versions of the song recorded by Disney with artists from each country, including "Inténtalo", the Spanish version of the song performed by the band Pop4U (from the series La Gira).

 Chart performance

 The song proved successful out of the three singles from the soundtrack, Lemonade Mouth.
 It has peaked at number 51 on the US Billboard Hot 100, at number 28 on the US Hot Digital Songs chart and topped the US Top Heatseekers chart.
 Elsewhere, the song charted at number 82 in Canada and at number 92 in Germany.

 Music video

 The official music video for the song premiered on Disney Channel on April 15, 2011, which is another scene of the film in which the band sings the song.

 Live performances

 Mendler and the band performed the song on The View, Good Morning America, So Random! and UK's Daybreak.
+Kiyoko performed a shortened, slowed-down version of the song in the sold-out shows of her Panorama Tour in 2023.